May 3, 2025

 – Nils Vinje, VP of Customer Success at Rainforest QA

-Improvement Opportunities for Higher Satisfaction
+Opportunities for Improving Satisfaction

-The following aspects significantly contribute to a positive customer experience:
+The following aspects contribute significantly to a positive customer experience:

 Factor